A Backyard S’mores Party

 I had brought two folding picnic tables from home, and we draped them with sheets and a big sheet of brown craft paper, and set the food out here.

 We hung some pennants on the bushes, and other pennants (from the sale section at BHLDN) on the tables.
 I didn’t even tape them up — just draped them quickly.
 Easy-peasy.

 Another smart idea from my sister: the Sticky Fingers Station, with a bucket of hand wipes, paper towels, and bug spray.
 All of which went to good use throughout the evening!

-I've already talked quite a bit about our S'mores buffet this week — it was a lot of fun to think up creative combinations (see the 12 most popular here) and new things to try in this classic treat.
-Here's a quick overview of some of the things that went on the table:
+It was a lot of fun to think up creative s’more combinations (see the 12 most popular here) and new things to try in this classic treat.
+Here’s a quick overview of some of the things that went on the table.

 Without a fire, all you have is graham crackers and cold marshmallows.
 The thing that made this whole party possible was that my sister’s roommates had built a fire pit last summer.
 It was small and ringed with rocks — safe and well-built.
 We stacked it up with wood from the pile and when another of my younger brothers showed up, we handed him a lighter and some newspaper and let him take it from there.